apache/directory-fortress-core/README.txt

 >$ANT_HOME/bin/ant console
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 12.
-Instructions to encrypt LDAP passwords used in openldap-fortress-core config files.
+Instructions to encrypt LDAP passwords used in config files.
 ###################################################################################

 If you need the passwords for LDAP service accounts to be encrypted before loading into Fortress properties files you can